tendermint/tendermint/spec/abci++/abci++_methods.md

       that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transactions returned in `ResponsePrepareProposal.txs` .
     * As a result of executing the prepared proposal, the Application may produce block events or transaction events.
       The Application must keep those events until a block is decided.
-It will then forward the events to the `BeginBlock-DeliverTx-EndBlock` functions depending on where each event should be placed.
-The events are then returned to Tendermint when the transactions are indeed executed.
+It will then forward the events to the `BeginBlock-DeliverTx-EndBlock` functions depending on where each event should be placed, thereby returning the events to Tendermint.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
       In particular, `ResponsePrepareProposal.txs` will be deemed invalid if there are duplicate transactions in the list. <!-- ToDo  this is currenetly not implemented! -->
     * If Tendermint fails to validate the `ResponsePrepareProposal`, Tendermint will assume the